raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A client MUST NOT send a Retry Delay TLV to a server, either in a DSO request message, or in a DSO response message.
-If a server receives a DSO message containing a Retry Delay TLV, this is a fatal error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a server receives a DSO message containing a Retry Delay TLV, this is a fatal error and the server MUST forcibly abort the connection immediately.

 ***